|

 as a consequence the exhaust air heat recovery system cannot

-c) The composting toilets are a success,
+perform to its optimum. c) The composting toilets are a success,

 even for our occasional visitors who discover this system